How To Stay Healthy While Traveling

 #6 Limit Alcohol and Caffeine

 The physical and emotional stress of travel can lead to a quick depletion of essential nutrients.
 Travel also exposes you to a rather unavoidable cacophony of germs and bacteria.
 While antibacterial sprays are used onboard between flights, these can be just as irritating to the body.
-Try traveling with Food Matters Recommended Superfood Greens, Vitamins A, D, and C, plus Zinc to help keep your immune system strong.
-Invest in a good quality probiotic that you can take whilet traveling to support your immune system, ward off nasty travel bugs and support digestion.
+Try traveling with greens, Vitamins A, D, and C, plus Zinc to help keep your immune system strong.
+Invest in a good quality probiotic that you can take while traveling to support your immune system, ward off nasty travel bugs and support digestion.

 #8 Catch Some Zzzz’s